openprocurement/openprocurement.api/docs/source/procuring.rst

 Uploading documentation
 ~~~~~~~~~~~~~~~~~~~~~~~

-All tender documentation should be uploaded following requests one request per document.
+All tender documentation should be uploaded following requests one request
+per document.
+You can see supported request types in Documents Uploading section.

 .. sourcecode:: http